 In the beginning...

 I have had many computers.
 My first was a TI99 (the page is in French, but it is the best).
-That machine was great!
+That computer was great!
 I could make the screen turn green.
 And the games...
 Good times!

 Then, we went Apple.
 We started with a IIgs, not even 3 months before the Mac came out.
-That machine was my introduction to modern computing.
+That computer was my introduction to modern computing.
 Next came the Macintosh SE.
-Much of high school was spent on that machine.
+Much of high school was spent on that computer.
 My junior year we got the Performa PowerPC 6115CD.
 We got the Windows upgrade card.
 Believe it or not, almost everything I know about Windows comes from setting it up on that Mac.
 Then, my dad fell in love with the Color Classic.
 He says that when computers become antiques, this is the one that every collector will want.
 I used it for my first year in college.
 I had the 10baseT adaptor and everything (in fact, it's right here).
 Next came the first computer I purchased, and my first laptop.
 I got the PowerBook 520.
 It is still one of my favorites.
 The way the screen molded to the palm rests...
 Wish I still had that one.
-It was really the machine that started me down the road to geekdom.
+It was really the computer that started me down the road to geekdom.
 I hacked my way through many problems and began to learn what a computer was really capable of with that 520.

 Honorable Mention